seokholim/ChessAI/README.md

 Valid **Move**s are evaluated by their parent **Scenario**, and then added to **Player**s.
 Finally, **Player** plays a **Move** in their turn.
 If **Player** is AI, it plays the **Move** with the highest value.

-For the sake of brevity, interface classes were not introduced.
+For the sake of brevity, interface classes were not introduced in this overview.

 ## How to run